Catalearn/catalearn/readme.md

 ```

 ### Saving and loading data
-Use `catalearn.save` and `catalearn.load` to store the data to the cloud and access it from there.
+Use `catalearn.save` and `catalearn.load` to store the data in the cloud and download it from there.
 This prevents multiple data uploads when training models.
 ```
 import numpy as np